 Students appreciate the intensive career counseling programs of the department and the personal education that they receive in the Biology program at Judson College.
 Biology majors have been extremely successful in fulfilling their career goals.
 A long-standing tradition of achievement by biology majors has paved a road for future students who attend Judson College.

 The Kappa Sigma chapter of the Beta Beta Beta National Biological Honor Society, the Science Club, the Earth Team, and Judson’s Chapter of the Cahaba River Society offer leadership opportunities along with outstanding educational and friendship experiences.
 Judson students develop professional skills while they learn about science and serve their college, department, and natural heritage.

 A strong emphasis is placed on natural history studies and community service projects.
 These activities provide students with research experiences and also contribute to a major conservation effort to preserve the Cahaba River, which is the last free-flowing river in Alabama.
 Biology students helped create the local Perry Lakes Park, which is six miles from campus and is located on the Cahaba River.
-Students are presently working on the Judson College Eiland Outdoor Laboratory, which is on 350 acres of Cahaba River floodplain forest.

 See a video about Dr. Wilson’s (and Judson’s) involvement in local Perry Lakes Park.